-- Approval of the amendment of the following portions of Article IX of the Articles of Incorporation ("AOI") of the Company: - (a) Reclassification of Five Million (5,000,000) common shares with par value of One Peso (₱1.00) per share or total par value of Five Million Pesos (₱5,000,000.00) into Five Hundred Million (500,000,000) preferred shares with par value of One Centavo (₱0.01) per share or total par value of Five Million Pesos (₱5,000,000.00); and - (b) Addition of second, third, and fourth paragraphs to Article IX to indicate the features of the preferred shares.

-Second paragraph - The preferred shares of stock may be issued to Philippine nationals or foreign persons or entities.
-The holders of preferred shares shall have the same voting rights as the holders of the common shares.

-Third paragraph - The holders of the preferred shares shall not be entitled to dividends.
+- 1. Approval of the minutes of previous meeting. - 2.
+Presentation of the Chairman and Chief Executive Officer's Message to Stockholders. - 3.
+Election of members of the Board of Directors. - 4.
+Approval of the amendment of the following portions of Article IX of the Articles of Incorporation ("AOI") of the Company: - (a) reclassification of Five Million (5,000,000) common shares with par value of One Peso (P1.00) per share or total par value of Five Million Pesos (P5,000,000.00) into Five Hundred Million (500,000,000) preferred shares with par value of One Centavo (P0.01) per share or total par value of Five Million Pesos (P5,000,000.00); and - (b) addition of second, third, and fourth paragraphs to Article IX to indicate the features of the preferred shares - Second paragraph The preferred shares of stock may be issued to Philippine nationals or foreign persons or entities.
+The holders of preferred shares shall have the same voting rights as the holders of the common shares. - Third paragraph The holders of the preferred shares shall not be entitled to dividends.